Streamline1175/litarena/README.md

-# Lit Arena Bots Showcase 🤖
+# Lit Arena Development Showcase 🤖

 A modern, interactive showcase for Discord bots built with React, Vite, and Tailwind CSS.
 Features a beautiful glassmorphism design, smooth animations, and a powerful admin panel for managing your bot collection.